-The Yabotí Biosphere Reserve is located in Argentina's Misiones province.
-The reserve is part of the Misiones Rainforest Corridor within the Amazon Rainforest region which is home to some of the most traditional villages of the Guaraní peoples of Paraguay, Argentina and southern Brazil.
+The Yabotí Biosphere Reserve is located in the Misiones province of northeastern Argentina.
+The reserve is part of the Misiones Rainforest Corridor, within the Amazon rainforest region, which is home to some of the most traditional villages of the Guaraní peoples.

 The major ecosystem type is tropical broad-leaf forest.
 Major habitats and land cover types include tropical broadleaf forest Eastern and Meridional Bazilian Sub-tropical forest.
 It is an important area for rehabilitating subtropical forests (after logging).

 Its subtropical forests, with trees, bushes and bamboos are a habitat for jaguars, tapirs and collared peccaries, among other endangered species.

 Even though some areas of the Biosphere Reserve have endured human-induced impacts in the past, it is currently undergoing a process of recovery, as demonstrated by the increasing presence of jaguars (Panthera onca), harpy eagles (Harpia harpyja) and tapirs (Tapirus terrestris), among other endangered species.

 The Province of Misiones has approximately 800,000 inhabitants, engaged in agriculture ('mate', tea, fruit) and forestry.
 Some 3,500 Guaraní indigenous people live in the area in precarious conditions and with very limited possibilities to develop a sustainable economy in the endangered rain forests due to increasing logging activities.